Facebook Ads for Musicians 2026: How to Scale Music Marketing After Meta’s Andromeda Update

 Editorial Disclaimer:

-This guide reflects Meta’s Andromeda algorithm (deployed December 2024), which fundamentally changed Facebook and Instagram advertising strategies for musicians.
+This guide reflects Meta’s Andromeda algorithm update, which was deployed in December 2024.
+Andromeda changed Facebook and Instagram advertising strategies for musicians.
 All budget recommendations, creative testing frameworks, and platform comparisons are current for 2026 campaigns.
 Interest targeting and lookalike audiences are no longer effective.
 This article covers the broad targeting strategies that replaced them.

 The Scale Phase